Best Way To ScrOG Weed for a Successful Growth

 Cannabis plants often get stressed during the scrogging process.
 To prevent them from dying, water them during the weaving session.
 However, don’t overwater the plant.
 Only water the plant when 3- 4 cm of the soil is dry.
 Also, ensure that your plants are fed with favorable nutrients to avoid deficiencies.

-How to enhance Scrog with other cannabis techniques
+How to enhance ScrOG with other cannabis techniques

 When used in isolation ScrOG produces great results.
 However, combining it with other techniques can lead to better results.
 Below are some of the most effective techniques that can be combined with scrog.

-Low-stress training
+Low-Stress training

 This process involves bending and tying down the branches to influence the shape of the plant.
 Low–stress training can stress the plant a little.
 Hence the plant requires some time to recover after it has been subjected to the process.